Mattral/CareNetAIChat/README.md

 # 🦙💬 CareNet LLAMA2 Chat (simple version)

+See 'Gradio App' directory for final implementation with Mistral!

 This chatbot is created using the open-source Llama 2 LLM model from Meta.